su2code/su2code.github.io/_tutorials/compressible_flow/ActuatorDisk_VariableLoad/ActuatorDisk_VariableLoad.md

 The resources for this tutorial can be found in the [compressible_flow/ActuatorDisk_VariableLoad](https://github.com/su2code/Tutorials/tree/feature_tutorial_ActuatorDisk/compressible_flow/ActuatorDisk_VariableLoad) directory in the [Tutorials repository](https://github.com/su2code/Tutorials).
 You will need the configuration file ([propeller_variable_load.cfg](https://github.com/su2code/Tutorials/blob/feature_tutorial_ActuatorDisk/compressible_flow/ActuatorDisk_VariableLoad/propeller_variable_load.cfg)), the mesh file ([propeller_variable_load.su2](https://github.com/su2code/Tutorials/blob/feature_tutorial_ActuatorDisk/compressible_flow/ActuatorDisk_VariableLoad/propeller_variable_load.su2)) and the propeller input data file ([ActuatorDisk.dat](https://github.com/su2code/Tutorials/blob/feature_tutorial_ActuatorDisk/compressible_flow/ActuatorDisk_VariableLoad/ActuatorDisk.dat)).
 *It is important to note that the grid used in this tutorial is very coarse to keep computational effort low, finer meshes should be used.*

-You will also need the [OptimalPropeller.py](https://github.com/su2code/SU2/tree/master/SU2_PY/OptimalPropeller.py) script which is an useful tool to generate the propeller input data file.
+It is also presented the use of [OptimalPropeller.py](https://github.com/su2code/SU2/tree/master/SU2_PY/OptimalPropeller.py) script, very useful tool to generate a propeller input data file with variable load when only total thrust is known.

 ## Tutorial

-The following tutorial will walk you through the steps required when solving for the flow in presence of a propeller using SU2.
-The tutorial will also shows ho to generate the propeller input data file witht the help of the [OptimalPropeller.py](https://github.com/su2code/SU2/tree/master/SU2_PY/OptimalPropeller.py) script.
+The following tutorial will walk you through the steps required when solving a flow in presence of a propeller using SU2.
+The tutorial will also shows how to generate the propeller input data file witht the help of the [OptimalPropeller.py](https://github.com/su2code/SU2/tree/master/SU2_PY/OptimalPropeller.py) script when only total thrust is known.
 To this end, it is assumed you have already obtained and compiled SU2_CFD.
 If you have yet to complete these requirements, please see the [Download](/docs_v7/Download/) and [Installation](/docs_v7/Installation/) pages.

 ### Background

 This test case is for an actuator disk with a semi-infinite spinner.
-The actuator disk is a boundary condition used to simulate the effects of rotary wings in a simple way.
+The actuator disk is a model used to simulate the effects on the aiframe of rotary wings by a simple momentum theory [1].
 In aeronautics it is a crucial topic for the airframe integration.
-Nowadays, a good actuator disk model is getting importance in order to simulate the effects of the propellers on the airframe by fast CFD analysis.
+Nowadays, a good actuator disk model is getting importance in order to simulate the effects of the propellers of given performance on the airframe by fast CFD analysis.
 However, the disadvantage of using an actuator disk model is that the unsteady effects are neglected.

 The actuator disk model used in this tutorial has been implemented referring to a propeller, so the input data file is suitable for a propeller, but not for a wind turbine.
 However, the model itself, can also be suitable for any rotary wing device.
 Note that the model has been tested only for propellers.

-The hypothesis that we will consider are: compressible and axial flow (the angle of attack of the actuator disk axis is small).
+The hypothesis that we will consider are: compressible and axial flow (the angle between propeller axis and freestream is small).

 ### Problem Setup

 This problem will solve the flow with these conditions:
 - Freestream Mach number = 0.55996
 - Angle of attack (AOA) = 0.0 deg
-- Reynolds number = 3.65E7
+- Reynolds number = 3.65E7 (based on propeller diameter)
 - Reynolds length = 5.0292 m

 The global propeller data are: